amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 **Examples of exponential runtime algorithms:**
 - Power Set: finding all the subsets on a set.
 - Fibonacci.
-- Travelling salesman problem using dyanmic programming.
+- Travelling salesman problem using dynamic programming.

 ### Power Set

 To understand the power set, let's imagine you are buying a pizza.
-The store has many toppings that you can choose from like pepperoni, mushrooms, bacon, and pineapple.
+The store has many toppings that you can choose from, like pepperoni, mushrooms, bacon, and pineapple.
 Let's call each topping A, B, C, D. What are your choices?
 You can select no topping (you are on a diet ;), you can choose one topping, or two or three or all of them, and so on.
-The power set gives you all the possibilities (BTW, there 16 with 4 toppings as you will see later)
+The power set gives you all the possibilities (BTW, there 16 with four toppings, as you will see later)

 Finding all distinct subsets of a given set.
 For instance, let's do some examples to try to come up with an algorithm to solve it:
 ```js